 By Sam Burnham

 So there is this map making the rounds on Twitter right now.
-I know it has been around for a few weels but it has just now peppered my feed and I figured it might make a decent diversion from the recent unpleasantness.
+I know it has been around for a few weeks but it has just now peppered my feed.
+The map is compiled by an online dating service called Hater, which pairs up couples based on the things they hate.
+People use this service trusting the theory that the enemy of my enemy might just be my soulmate.
+I figured it might make a decent diversion from the recent unpleasantness.
 So let's exp;lore it.

 Historian, self-proclaimed gentleman, agrarian-at-heart, & curator extraordinaire